skmail/react-free-transform/README.md

 ### Keyboard shortcuts

-`shift` for scaling on aspect ratio
+`shift` for aspect ratio resizing
 `alt` for scaling from center
+`shift` while rotation will snap rotation using 15 degrees